Undergraduate Course: Evolution of the Modern Earth and Cyprus Excursion for Geologists (EASC10121)

 ||Availability||Available to all students

-Semester 2 should consist of a series of c.
-16 thematic, process-orientated lectures and case histories related to the evolution of the earth, mostly during Mesozoic to recent time.
-The course aims to integrate information from a wide range of subjects including sedimentology, palaeoceanography, tectonics and magmatism.
-The lectures aim to consider fundamental processes related to the evolution of continents and ocean basins on a global basis (e.g. results of ocean drilling and palaeoceanography).
-The later lectures should focus on sedimentation in mountain belts (e.g. Himalayas).
-Fundamental principles should be illustrated with specific geological case histories.
-The lectures should be give face-to-face if this is allowed by the university; otherwise they will have to be on line, with discussion sessions.
+Semester 1 consists of a series of 18 thematic, process-orientated lectures and case histories related to the evolution of the earth, mostly during Mesozoic to recent time.
+The course will integrate information from a wide range of subjects including sedimentology, palaeoceanography, tectonics and magmatism.
+The first part will consider fundamental processes related to the evolution of continents and ocean basins on a global basis (e.g. results of ocean drilling and palaeoceanography).
+The later lectures will focus on sedimentation in mountain belts (e.g. Himalayas).
+Fundamental principles will be illustrated with specific geological case histories.
+A one day field trip near the beginning of the course to Ballantrae, SW Scotland will introduce you to a range of ophiolitic rocks, melange, fore-arc basin sediments and structures, and is also intended help you get to know others from different degree streams.

 ***Field course locations may change for a variety of reasons, including security risks, increased costs or inability to access field locations.
 Any changes to the main destination of the field course will be announced as soon as possible.***